 Dr. Warde retired in 1991 and was replaced by Dr. Brian Meade and Dr. Siobhan Graham who had returned from Scotland to join the practice.
 The practice continued to grow and flourish during the nineties as Dr. Aiden was gradually retiring, Dr. Mary Tighe joined in 2001 and brought her considerable set of skill and experience to the practice.

-The practice became part of the TCD/HSE Vocational Training Programme for General Practice in 1996 and as part of this has benefited from a series of highly skilled young GPs one of whom was our current Taoiseach, Dr. Leo Varadker!
+The practice became part of the TCD/HSE Vocational Training Programme for General Practice in 1996 and as part of this has benefited from a series of highly skilled young GPs one of whom was our former Taoiseach, Dr. Leo Varadker!